 Joining T2S provides the Slovenian environment of financial instruments with continuity in its participation in harmonisation and integration processes across Europe in the post-trade area.
-Slovenia’s inclusion in the T2S pan-European settlement platform facilitates easier access to the Slovenian securities market and fosters the harmonisation and standardisation of operational and technical solutions.
+Slovenia’s inclusion in the T2S pan-European settlement platform makes it easier to access the Slovenian securities market and helps harmonise and standardise operational and technical solutions.

 Public offer of securities

-Public offer of securities issued by a foreign issuer
+Public offer of securities issued by a third-country issuer

 Investment funds and management companies

-Investment funds and management companies are governed by the Investment Funds and Management Companies Act (hereinafter: ZISDU-3) which, in line with the EU rules, determines:
+Investment funds and management companies are governed by the Investment Funds and Management Companies Act (hereinafter: ZISDU-3) which, in line with the EU’s rules, determines:

 - the conditions for establishing management companies;